studylab1/SAMR-Enum-Lab/SAMR_Tools_Comparison.md

 ## Evaluation for "Desired Access" Compliance

 The order of operations is based on the sequence in the traffic capture.
 Duplicates with the same requested permissions are omitted.
+The accesses marked in bold are not compliant with the protocol specification.

 ### "Net User"